-Baritone Christian Thurston joins the Minnesota Opera Resident Artist program this season, singing Count Almaviva in Le nozze di Figaro, Marullo in Rigoletto, and Nicia’s servant in Thaïs.
+In the 2017-18 season, he performed the roles of Count Almaviva in Le nozze di Figaro, Marullo in Rigoletto and Nicias’ servant in Thaïs.
 He is a graduate of the New Zealand School of Music and the prestigious Manhattan School of Music.
-At MSM, he performed the roles of Count Homonay in Strauss’ Der Zigeunerbaron, Harasta in Janacek’s The Cunning Little Vixen, Pandolfe in Massenet’s Cendrillon, Azolan in Susa’s Les Liaisons dangereuses, and Miller in Verdi’s Luisa Miller.
+At MSM, he performed the roles of Count Homonay in Strauss’ Der Zigeunerbaron, Harasta in Janacek’s The Cunning Little Vixen, Pandolfe in Massenet’s Cendrillon, Azolan in Susa’s Les Liaisons dangereuses and Miller in Verdi’s Luisa Miller.

 In New Zealand he sang the role of the Imperial Commissioner in Madama Butterfly with New Zealand Opera, as well as covered Dandini in La Cenerentola.
 At the New Zealand School of Music he performed Snug in Britten’s A Midsummer Night’s Dream and Pasha Seid in Verdi’s rarely performed Il Corsaro.
 He has also sung Chichibio in Mozart’s rarity L’oca del Cairo and performed Don Polidoro in Cimarosa’s L’Italiana in Londra.